 She was not always careful with her reactions.
 That’s the nicest way I can put it.
 There were a few occasions when she had most of the women in town mad at her.
 She had to go on more than one “apology tour.”

-I had a date with a guy who was a basketball star.
+I had a date with a guy who was a basketball star from a neighboring town.
 That’s all Mom really knew about him.
 When he came to pick me up, I invited him in to meet my Mother.
 She said, “Oh, I didn’t recognize you with all your clothes on.”
 I caught her joke right away, but I was smart enough not to laugh.

-She sold herself as a skilled horsewoman.
+In later years, she sold herself as a skilled horsewoman.
 This came back to bite her.
-When I had my horse, Governor, Herman Brost let us winter him at the ranch.
-Mom and I would go out there a few times during the winter, to ride.
-Herman let Mom ride one of his horses.The first time she borrowed his horse, we took off a little faster than we intended to, but Mom held on.
+When I had my horse, Governor, Herman Brost let us winter him at his ranch.
+Mom and I would go out there a few times during the winter so I could ride him.
+On one occasion, Herman let Mom ride one of his horses.
+He took off a little faster than we were prepared for, but Mom held on.
 She was mad more than afraid.
 The horse shied from things and was almost impossible to rein in.
 When we got back to the ranch, she realized she’d been set-up.

-Herman said, “Well Loretta, I’m glad you made it back in one piece, that horse bucks.”
+Herman said, “Well Loretta, I’m glad you made it back in one piece.
+That horse bucks.”

 These two photos are perfect..from the shocking to the hilarious

 I think I pulled a Loretta…I started out with the idea of talking about several women in my life, but I didn’t even get half finished telling about Mom.